 While you are here, my Premiere Pro and Rush comparison is worth reading.

 Premiere Pro supports exporting subtitles into TXT, CSV, and SRT formats.
-Those formats are supported on websites like YouTube.
+Those formats are supported on social media websites.

 To export subtitles, follow the steps below: